mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 You should also skip high-sugar fruits that our ancestors did not have: plants that have been artificially bred to contain a lot more sugar than they naturally had.
 That includes bananas, dates, raisins etc.

-**"Calorie is a calorie" is thermodynamically correct, but idiotic when it comes to diet.** It's like saying "it doesn't matter if you drink booze or beer as long as you get the same amount of alcohol".
+**"Calorie is a calorie" is thermodynamically correct, but not true when it comes to diet.** It's like saying "it doesn't matter if you drink booze or beer as long as you get the same amount of alcohol".
 Alcohol intake is much easier to regulate with mild beverages.
 The same applies to energy intake with low-glycemic-index products.

 When you eat sugar, it gives you an initial energy boost, but insulin soon catches up and blood sugar drops.
 Soon you'll be hungry again.
 Get your calories from good-quality fats and (optionally) slow carbs instead.
 Never eat "light" products.